| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "they have both seen and hated Me and My Father as well" These are both PERFECT ACTIVE INDICATIVES which show a settled attitude.
 To reject Jesus is to reject the Father (cf. 1 John 5:9-13).

-15:25 It is surprising that the term "Law" or "Torah" is used to describe a quote from Ps.
-35:19; 69:4.
+15:25 It is surprising that the term "Law" or "Torah" is used to describe this quote from Ps.
+35:19 or 69:4.
 Usually the term is used of the writings of Moses, Genesis through Deuteronomy.
-Here, it must simply refer to the OT.
+Here, it must simply refer to the Hebrew Bible (also note John 10:34).

-The mystery of the Jewish rejection of Jesus in the face of such obvious revelation was attributed to willful unbelief (cf. Isa.
+The mystery of the Jewish rejection of Jesus in the face of such obvious revelation is attributed to willful unbelief (cf. Isa.
 6:9-13; Jer.
 5:21; Rom.
 3:9-18).
-Romans 9-11 is an extended discussion of this mystery and how God will deal with it.
+Romans 9-11 is an extended discussion of the mystery of Jewish unbelief and how God will deal with it.

 ?JOHN 15:26-27